AdobeDocs/campaign-classic.de-DE/help/production/using/upgrading.md

 ### Unter Linux {#in-linux-1}

-Rufen Sie auf dem Computer, auf dem der Adobe Campaign-Anwendungsserver (**nlserver web**) installiert ist, das folgende Paket ab:
+On the machine where the Adobe Campaign application server (**nlserver web**) is installed, retrieve the following package:

 **setup-client-6.** XXXX **.exe**